 Bucket #1: Short-term spending and emergency reserves

 This bucket is typically the smallest.
 Depending on your situation and comfort, we recommend keeping six months to two years’ worth of core living expenses in cash.
-This way, you’ll have money to cover any immediate costs, and during stock market declines, you probably won’t be forced to sell stocks at low levels to pay your bills.
-(You will need a plan to replenish your cash reserves periodically.)
+This way, you’ll have money to cover any immediate costs, and in the event of a stock market decline, you won’t be forced to sell stocks at low levels to pay your bills.

 Since this is money you’ll use sooner than later, you’ll likely want to keep it in more stable investments.
-Online high-yield savings accounts may pay higher yields much more than traditional banks or money market funds, or, some of your reserves could be invested in fixed income, which has the potential to generate higher returns.
-You’ll find more ideas on what to do with cash in today’s low-yield environment here.
+Online high-yield savings accounts can be useful as these may pay higher yields much more than traditional banks or money market funds.
+Or some of your reserves could be invested in fixed income, which has the potential to generate higher returns.
+You’ll find more ideas on what to do with cash here.

 Bucket #2: Medium-term spending goals